guillaumeagile/code-review-UP/src/12_RefactoringGolf/hole1/README.md

-# Hole 9 to Hole 10
+# Hole 10 to Hole 11

-Change the code in hole 9 to be identical to the code on hole 10, both implenentation and tests can change.
+Change the code in hole 10 to be identical to the code on hole 11, both implenentation and tests can change.

 ## Refactorings

-- Tackle long parameter
+- Tackle primitive obssesion

 ## Tips